ymendigali/oopproject/README.md

 # A Java Project

-**This is a simple java project from my early days as a Computer Science student**

-_This programm was created for the second semester class Object-oriented Programming and is one of a few such simple java programms neccessary to pass the class_
+_This programm was created for the third trimestr class Object-oriented Programming

 > #### Description of project
 >